programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 ## Fetch HTML

-Refine's builtin function to retrieve a list of URLs is done by creating a new column.
+Refine's built-in function to retrieve a list of URLs is done by creating a new column.
 Click on the menu arrow of *Column 1* > *Edit column* > *Add column by fetching urls*.

 {% include figure.html caption="Edit column > Add column by fetching URL" filename="refine-fetch1.png" %}